F88/promidas/lib/fetcher/docs/DESIGN.md

 **Overhead**:

-- Minimal: Only wraps fetch when `progressLog: true`
+- Minimal: Only wraps fetch when `progressLog: true` (progress tracking) or when browser-only header stripping is enabled
 - Streaming processing: No buffering of entire response
 - Callback execution: Synchronous, non-blocking